piestyx/game-mods/caves_of_qud/QudStateExtractor/README.md

 1. Enable the mod in the Qud **Mods** menu
 2. Start a game
-3. Logs will appear at the path set in your `.env`
+3. Logs will appear at the paths set in your `.env`
+4. Open menus, trade, fight - all state exports automatically

 ---

 ## Sample Output

 ### `message_log.txt`
 ```text
 [21:54:40] You see a {{B|{{W|wet}} {{B|snapjaw warrior}}}} to the northwest and stop moving.
 [21:54:42] {{&R|You begin bleeding!}}